What is NEAR Protocol (NEAR)?

 NEAR is the native cryptocurrency of NEAR Protocol, a layer-1 blockchain solution that uses a Delegated Proof of Stake consensus model to validate transactions.
 NEAR Protocol intends to provide a highly scalable solution for dApps using “Simple Nightshade” a unique sharding design that is more scalable and energy efficient than traditional Ethereum-style sharding.

 Delegated Proof of Stake (or "DPoS") is a variation of the Proof of Stake (PoS) consensus model.
-Learn more about PoS here.

-NEAR was founded by Alex Skidanov (an ex-software developer at Mircosoft) and Illia Polosukhin (ex-engineering manager at Google).
+NEAR was founded by Alex Skidanov (an ex-software developer at Microsoft) and Illia Polosukhin (ex-engineering manager at Google).
 They set out to build an open-source project that would be able to meet global computational requirements for applications without a single point of failure.

 Simply put, NEAR was to be like Amazon Web Services (AWS) but decentralized.